aktos-io/aecad/README.md

 - See [What is wrong with Kicad](./problems-with-others.md#what-is-wrong-with-kicad)
 - See [What is wrong with EasyEDA](./problems-with-others.md#what-is-wrong-with-easyeda)

-# What features will AECAD have?
+# What features will aeCAD have?

 - Web based collaboration
   - Realtime online collaboration for helping, task sharing, etc.